 Before the final paperwork can be submitted, all of the issues raised in the court filings having to do with the marriage have to be resolved.
 If the division of marital assets and/or debt is raised, or alimony or attorney fees and costs are raised, there must either be an agreement or the court must have to resolve them.
 The agreement is called “Marital Settlement Agreement” or “Property Settlement Agreement”.
 The court resolution is called “Equitable Distribution”.
 Before going to Equitable Distribution, you must request the appointment of a Divorce Master and have proof of the value of each of the assets and the amount of each of the debts.

 Is Alimony Or Spousal Support Always Awarded In A Divorce Case?

 Alimony or spousal support is not always awarded in a divorce case.
 Spousal support is claim-based, which means a financially disadvantaged spouse must file or makes a claim for support.
 This can be done privately outside of the court if the parties agree or through the courts.
 Alimony, on the other hand, is the payment of money from one spouse to the ex-spouse after the final divorce has been granted.
 Since the person is no longer considered a “spouse,” the terminology changes from support to alimony.
 Section 3701 of the Divorce Code lists 17 relevant factors in determining whether alimony should be awarded, and if so, determining the nature, amount, duration, and manner of payment.
 Some of the factors are the relative earnings and the earning capacity of the parties, and the ages and physical, mental, and emotional condition of the parties.
 The duration of the marriage is typically an important factor in deciding the length of time for which alimony will be paid.

 For more information on Initiating A Divorce In Pennsylvania, a case evaluation is your next best step.
-Get the information and legal answers you are seeking by calling (215) 750-9202 today.
+Get the information and legal answers you are seeking by calling or texting (215) 750-9202 today.